lcdm-uiuc/info490-sp16/Week3/lesson2.md

 # Week 3 Lesson 2 #
 ## Supervised Learning: Support Vector Machine ##

-In this lesson, you will XYZ.
+In this lesson, you will learn about the supervised learning technique known as Support Vector Machine, or SVM.
+SVM has historically been a very popular machine learning algorithm since it is both fairly intuitive and rather powerful.
+SVM can be applied to both classification problems, where is may be called SVC, and to regression problems.

 ###Objectives ###

 By the end of this lesson, you will be able to:

-- A
-- B
-- C
+- Understand the basic concepts behind the SVM algorithm
+- Be able to apply SVM by using the scikit learn library
+- Understand how to use SVM for classification problems
+- Understand how to use SVM for regression problems

 ### Time Estimate ###